deconvlab/sbd-rtrm/README.md

 - Xsolver changed from pdNCG to FISTA, and the sparsity surrogate is changed from pseudo-Huber to Huber function.

 ## Upcoming changes
+- Adding a reweighting method to sharpen recovered activation maps
 - Make `SBD.m` work for multiple slices of data
 - Account for border effects